-- 1.1.1 In support of Chapter 10 (Volume 1) of the Design Manual for Roads and Bridges (DMRB) Stage 3 Environmental Impact Assessment (EIA) report, this technical appendix presents a Preliminary Peat Landslide Risk Assessment for Project 8 - Dalwhinnie to Crubenmore of the A9 Dualling Programme (hereafter referred to as the Proposed Scheme). - 1.1.2 The purpose of the appendix is to present a review of available information from desk studies, field surveys and ground investigations (GI), characterise the study area conditions and peat characteristics in relation to peat instability hazard and undertake a preliminary peat slide risk assessment to identify areas of the Proposed Scheme likely to be affected.
-Based on the results, strategies for risk mitigation are provided with recommendations on risk management plans. - 1.1.3 The risk assessment has been undertaken using both quantitative and qualitative methods.
-The quantitative approach has used a standard slope stability model supported by site-specific data or values for geotechnical properties of peat from published literature.
-The qualitative analysis is based on an understanding of the geomorphological and hydrological factors that contribute to peat slide hazard and their distribution across the study area.
-Conclusions are drawn based on the results of both methods. - 1.1.4 The information presented herein supports the impacts assessed in Chapter 10 (Volume 1) and has been prepared utilising available information as described in Appendix 10.1 (Volume 2).
-This and other relevant aspects of the DMRB Stage 3 EIA should therefore be referred to as necessary.
+- 1.1.1 In support of Chapter 10 (Volume 1) of the Design Manual for Roads and Bridges (DMRB) Stage 3 Environmental Impact Assessment (EIA) report, this technical appendix presents a Preliminary Peat Landslide Risk Assessment for Project 9 - Crubenmore to Kincraig of the A9 Dualling Programme, hereafter referred to as the Proposed Scheme. - 1.1.2 The purpose of the appendix is to present a review of available information from desk studies, field surveys and ground investigations (GI), characterise the study area conditions and peat characteristics in relation to peat landslide hazard and undertake a preliminary peat landslide risk assessment to identify areas of the Proposed Scheme that may be affected.
+Based on the results, strategies for risk mitigation are provided with recommendations on risk management plans. - 1.1.3 The assessment has been undertaken using both quantitative and semi-quantitative methods.
+The quantitative approach has used a standard slope stability calculation supported by sitespecific data or values for geotechnical properties of peat from published literature.
+The semiquantitative analysis is based on an understanding of the geomorphological and hydrological factors that contribute to peat slide hazard and their distribution across the study area.
+Conclusions are drawn based on the results of both methods. - 1.1.4 The information presented herein supports the impacts assessed in Chapter 10 (Volume 1) and has been prepared using available information as described in Appendix 10.1 (Volume 2).
+Some elements of the Proposed Scheme falloutside of the extent of data available and therefore no assessment of the peat landslide risk has been undertaken in these areas.